“Power tends to corrupt and absolute power corrupts absolutely!” - Lord Acton

-Everything we do, we do to protect or trigger dopamine flow.
+Everything we do, we do to maintain dopamine flow.

 Understanding how a powerful neurotransmitter manipulates behavior is a major threat to dopamine flow.
-As a result, even dopamine experts aren’t interested in considering the possibility that they are under the spell of the dopamine-induced addictions (to safety, acceptance, esteem, and money) responsible for every man-made problem.
+As a result, even dopamine experts aren’t interested in considering the possibility that they’re under the spell of the dopamine-induced addictions (to safety, acceptance, esteem, and money) responsible for every man-made problem.

 To protect dopamine flow:

-- Drug and food addicts stash, stockpile, and score.
+- Drug and food addicts score and stash.

 - Safety addicts blame.

 - Esteem addicts feign.

 - Drug and food addicts ingest, imbibe, inhale, and inject.

 - Safety addicts flock.

 - Power addicts dominate.